jittagornp/index-search-javascript/README.md

 - <i>maximumDictionaryKeySize</i> (optional) : default is 3, for define key size of dictionary. following above example define is 5, if keyword your as 'javascript'
 <i>IndexSearch</i> will create dictionary 5 patterns are 'j', 'ja', 'jav', 'java', 'javas'.

-- <i>additionalDictionaries</i> (optional) : an arry of strings for add additional keywords from external into dictionary
+- <i>additionalDictionaries</i> (optional) : an array of strings for add additional keywords from external into dictionary
 <br/>you can define following as : <br/>

 ```js